chrisconlan/automated_trading_with_R/README.md

-# Automated Trading with R
+## Automated Trading with R by Christopher Conlan
-## Quantitative Research and Platform Development
-## Christopher Conlan
+### Community Enhancements to Original Source